cloud-native-everything/containerlab-sr-mpls-sros-ipv6/README.md

 You have direct access (after one min) to management interface via ssh admin/admin Remember to change the CLI to model-driven if this is still in Classic.
-You can copy and paste router settings form yaml files directly to CLI after /configure path
+You can copy and paste router settings from yaml files directly to CLI after /configure path
 ```
 A:admin@router4# configure global
 INFO: CLI #2054: Entering global configuration mode